Designed self-assembly of programmable colloidal atom-electron equivalents

-Existing programmable atom-electron equivalent (PAE-EE) systems have primarily utilized EEs that are multivalent linkers with identical ssDNA ends.
-However, this homogeneity limits the complexity of the resulting assemblies.
-For more sophisticated structures, such as colloidal ``molecules'', it is essential to employ EEs with heterogenous ends to guide programmable assembly.
-In this Letter, we investigate a minimal binary PAE-EE system, where the EEs possess two distinct types of ends complementary with the ssDNA ends on binary PAEs.
-We derive an explicit formula for calculating the effective interaction between PAEs mediated by EEs of \emph{arbitrary} valency from a statistical mechanical model based on the quantitative model for DNA-coated colloids~\cite{angioletti2013communication,angioletti2014mobile,di2016communication,xia2020linker}.
-This approach captures the interplay among binding energy, configurational entropy, and combinatorial entropy, allowing us to study the distribution of EEs in different binding states, which serves as a framework for Monte Carlo (MC) simulations with implicit EEs.
+Existing programmable atom-electron equivalent (PAE-EE) systems have been primarily utilizing EEs that are multivalent linkers with identical ssDNA ends.
+This homogeneity limits the complexity of the resulting assemblies.
+For more complex structures, such as colloidal ``molecules'', it is essential to employ EEs with heterogeneous ends to guide programmable assembly. \rt{Lowensohn et al.~\cite{lowensohn2019linker} and our previous work~\cite{xia2020linker} studied the system of linkers with heterogenous bi-valency, providing a foundation for understanding linker-mediated interactions.
+However, how the multivalency of EEs influences the phase behavior of the systems remains largely unexplored.} In particular, the design rule for selecting the optimal linker valency to achieve the best possible self-assembly remains unknown. \rt{Here, we extend the theoretical framework in Refs.~\cite{lowensohn2019linker,xia2020linker} and focus on the phenomena that emerge for \emph{arbitrary} EE valency.} We investigate a minimal binary PAE-EE system, where the EEs possess two distinct types of ends complementary to the ssDNA ends on binary PAEs.
+We derive an explicit formula for calculating the effective interaction between PAEs mediated by EEs of arbitrary valency from a statistical mechanical model of DNA coated colloids~\cite{angioletti2013communication,angioletti2014mobile,di2016communication,xia2020linker}.
+This approach allows us to study the distribution of EEs in different binding states, which can serve as a framework for Monte Carlo (MC) simulations with implicit EEs.
 We study the EE-mediated pair interaction between the same and different types of PAEs and corresponding phase behaviors, offering a design principle to guide the targeted self-assembly in PAE-EE systems.